coverclock/com-diag-hazer/README.md

 A big thank you to Brad Gabbard, a professional surveyor with Flatirons, Inc., a surveying, engineering, and geomatics firm located in Boulder Colorado.
-Mr. Gabbard generously shared some results off his professional Trimble GPS rover taken at a NGS survey marker KK1446 that I have used to test this code.
+Mr. Gabbard generously shared some results off his professional Trimble GPS rover taken at NGS survey marker KK1446 that I have used to test this code.

 Special thanks to Mrs. Overclock for her assistance in road testing